-• After completing an experiment clean up your lab space as well as glassware.
-Return all cleaned glassware and other equipment (e.g. Bunsen burners, clamps, steal rods, etc.) to the appropriate cupboards or stockroom.

-• After you have completed an experiment and cleaned up your bench space and glassware, check out with the instructor.

-• Remember to wash your hands immediately after completing the experiment and checking out.
-Also, change your clothes as soon as possible.
-This is especially important if you have children.

-• No make up labs are allowed and no late lab reports will be accepted.
+- After completing an experiment clean up your lab space as well as glassware.
+Return all cleaned glassware and other equipment (e.g. Bunsen burners, clamps, steal rods, etc.) to the appropriate cupboards or stockroom. - After you have completed an experiment and cleaned up your bench space and glassware, check out with the instructor. - Remember to wash your hands immediately after completing the experiment and checking out. - No make up labs are allowed and no late lab reports will be accepted.
 All full lab reports (not worksheets) must be type written.